-A team of material science and biomedical engineers, TremorTrainer was awarded Second Place at the 2019 InVenture Prize.
-Nicolette Prevost, Colten Spivey, and Nisha Goddard captured audiences with their intuitive, weighted glove designed to give confidence back to patients struggling with hand tremors.
+A team of materials science and biomedical engineers, TremorTrainer finished in second place at the 2019 InVenture Prize.
+Nicolette Prevost, Colten Spivey, and Nisha Goddard captivated audiences with their intuitive, weighted glove designed to help patients struggling with hand tremors.

-The glove depends on counterweight technology in order to allow patients to carry out everyday tasks such as writing, tying shoelaces, and buttoning shirts.
-Depending on the severity of their tremors, patients can add small weights into the glove in order to provide the most effective results for their own needs.
+The glove depends on counterweight technology to allow patients to carry out everyday tasks such as writing, tying shoelaces, and buttoning shirts.
+Depending on the severity of their tremors, patients can add or subtract weights to meet their individual needs.

-Since the InVenture Prize, TremorTrainer has remained dutiful to bringing their glove to patients all around the world.
-The team has continued to make the glove more accessible and personalized.
+Since the InVenture Prize, TremorTrainer has continued to focus on making the glove more accessible and personalized.

-As the team members are coming up on their last semesters at the Institute, their futures are looking quite bright.
+As the team members approach their final semesters at Tech, their future looks bright.
 The final pieces for the full production of TremorTrainer are coming together, and the team is continually applying the knowledge gained from competing in the InVenture Prize.

-Since participating in the 2019 Finals, TremorTrainer has proven itself to be a valuable addition to the medical field.
-The team has been working with multiple medical professionals in order to gauge the need for therapeutic devices, especially for tremor patients.
-Interactions like these have opened new doors for the team, and they look forward to continue expanding.
+Since participating in the 2019 Finals, TremorTrainer has proven itself a valuable addition to the medical field.
+The team has been working with medical professionals to gauge the need for therapeutic devices, especially for tremor patients.
+Interactions like these have opened new doors for the team, and they look forward to continued growth.

 “We have come into contact with so many people who are interested in trying and buying the glove.
-We have received requests to expand the business outside of the United States.
-Our user base has expanded to include people from all over the country and world.” the team stated.
+We have received requests to expand the business outside of the United States,” they said.

 Thoughts on the 2020 InVenture Prize

-When asked about the most valuable part of their InVenture Prize journey, the team had one certain answer.
+When asked about the most valuable part of their InVenture Prize journey, the team had one definitive answer.

-“The most valuable component of all is the coaching provided.
-We have had so much support from experienced professionals,” they reflected.
+“The coaching.
+We have had so much support from experienced professionals,” they said.
 “The InVenture Prize has taught us an immense amount about marketing, sales, and communication.
 Additionally, the product exposure and funding has launched us forward.
-On a personal as opposed to a business level, the public speaking development was unparalleled.”
+On a personal level, the public speaking development was unparalleled.”

-In regard to students interested in the upcoming 2020 Competition, the team offered some final words of advice.
+For those students interested in the upcoming 2020 competition, the team offered some words of advice.